jams032/SpaceX-API-RxSwift_MVVM/README.md

 2. Used RXSwift
 3. Implement List and Details API (SpaceX)
 4. Implement Filter (Lates, older , all data, successfull launches) in First screen.
-4. Had a few unit testing (ongoing more)
+5. Had a few unit testing (ongoing more)

-I will definitely do some refractoring , i will create API manager and perforom related Unit test too.
+I will definitely do some refractoring , i will #create API manager, improve some point DetailsViewModel and perforom related Unit test too.
 I did not work too much on RXSwift, normally i'm used with native(swift) developement.
 I will cover all these within a month.
 Already i've started.

 Any suggestion is welcome.